triton-inference-server/server/docs/inference_protocols.md

 inference requests.
 The streaming version should be used only if the situation demands it.
 Some of such use cases can be:

-* Assume a system with mulitple Triton server instances running behind a Load Balancer.
+* Assume a system with multiple Triton server instances running behind a Load Balancer.
 If a sequence of inference requests is needed to hit the same Triton server instance, a GRPC stream will hold a single connection throughout the lifetime and hence